jfspps/Data-Structures-and-Algorithms/16_Sparse_matrices_and_Polynomials.md

     sum->n = s1->n;
     sum->num = k;

-    //return the address of the new structure in the heap return sum;
+    // return the address of the new structure in the heap return sum;
 }
 ```